All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Trial Dosing: What the Research Shows

 For weight management (Wegovy), 1mg is still a step on the way to the 2.4mg maintenance dose.
-However, the fact that 1mg has been used as a standalone maintenance dose in another indication tells us that this dose level carries real therapeutic effect.
+But the fact that 1mg has been used as a standalone maintenance dose in another indication tells us that this dose level carries real therapeutic effect.

 In the SUSTAIN trials studying semaglutide for diabetes, the 1mg dose produced meaningful improvements in glycemic control and was associated with weight loss.
 While the weight management indication targets higher doses, this data reinforces that 1mg is a pharmacologically active dose.